You are here on Booted Harleydude's website: Home

 There are a lot of companies that make motorcycle boots and/or market to the biker community.
 I own boots of the following brands:

 • The standard oil-tanned 17" unlined Engineer Boot (style number 27909) is a classic "biker boot."
 These boots are very sturdy and hold up very well.
 They have a steel toe for added safety.
-If you would like these boots without a steel toe, check with Stompers Boots which is the only retailer that carries a non-steel-toe version.
-I own and wear three pairs of these boots -- a pair that's been through the mud and back, a newer pair not so beat-up, and a pair of the non-steel toe variety which are lightweight and very comfortable.
+If you would like these boots without a steel toe, they are also available from some boot retailers.
+I own and wear several pairs of these boots -- a pair that's been through the mud and back, a newer pair not so beat-up, and a pair of the non-steel toe variety which are lightweight and very comfortable.

 • The "Hi-Shine" 17" lined Engineer Boot (style number 71418) is worn by many motorcycle police officers.
 It is a very good-looking boot.
-I own and wear two pairs of these boots, also.
-Pair #1, standard, and Pair #2 with big lug soles added on to them.
+I own and wear several pairs of these boots, also.
+Pair #1, standard, and an example of another pair of these boots with big lug soles added on to them.

 Custom sizing is not available for Chippewa Boots.
 Note, however, "EE" width boots have a calf circumference that is about 3/4" (19mm) wider than "D" width boots.
 Since I require a 17" (44cm) calf circumference, I have bought "EE" width boots in one foot size smaller.
 They fit me very well.
 Chippewa Boots are the least expensive of the quality, U.S.-made boots that I own.

 • "Dehners" as they are called are well-known in both the equestrian world as well as the world of motorcycle patrol officers.
 The boots have a unique style and great design.
-The stock boots are pricey, and the shaft of stock Dehner patrol boots is made of a plastic material called Dehcord, which is controversial as to its quality.
+The stock boots are pricey, and the shaft of stock Dehner patrol boots is made of a synthetic material called Dehcord, which is controversial as to its quality.
 All-leather Dehner patrol boots are available, but for a significantly higher price.
 These boots may also be made custom to fit.
-I own eight pairs of these boots See them here (link).
+I also own many pairs of these boots, too See them here (link).
 As with Wescos, you will save significant money ordering Dehner Boots from a third-party retailer, not from the factory directly.
 (See links).

 • Intapol Industries of New Jersey offers a pair of Motor Patrol Boots with a unique feature: a zipper on the boot shaft which facilitates putting them on and taking them off.
 These boots compete with Dehner Boots in appearance and bal-laced instep design.
 However, the boots are not made in the United States and the soles are of a quality that some may question.
 These boots are available in stock sizes only, but can be ordered with a 1" (2.5cm) wider calf circumference.
 I own one pair of these boots.
 The boots can not be made custom to order.
 (See links).

 • Champion Attitude Boots of El Paso, Texas, offers a wide variety of boots.
 Mostly known for cowboy boots with intricate inlays and designs, they also offer a variety of motorcycle boots, particularly of the harness style.
 These boots can be custom ordered, so you may select height, colors, inlay designs, heels, soles, shifter pad, and scallop (top of boot shaft).
 If you want a cowboy boot style but motorcycle boot utility, consider ordering boots from this company, because you can have a Vibram® sole applied when the boots are made.
-I have two pairs of cowboy/biker boots made by this company.
-See the tall cool burgundy - black ostrich boots here and the tall red and black Firebird boots here.
-I also have a pair of regular old black harness boots, too.
 (See links).

 • There are a lot of other brands of boots out there.
 Some are good, some are not.
 Be mindful that some boots are licensed to a name, like Harley-Davidson or Frye, but are made by a third-party company with the boots usually being made in China, Indonesia, or other countries using cheap labor and inferior materials.
 The quality of these boots is suspect.
 Don't be fooled by a name -- read the label and determine the country of origin before buying.
 I am not saying that all boots made outside the U.S. are inferior.
 Boots made in Canada, Mexico, and in E.U. countries are quite good.
 Check the products, look for reviews, talk to fellow bikers, or ask me if you have questions.